react-querybuilder/react-querybuilder/docs/api/querybuilder.md

 `boolean` (default `false`)

 Pass `true` to insert an independent combinator selector between each rule/group in a rule group.
 The combinator selector at the group level will not be available.
 This is similar to the [`showCombinatorsBetweenRules`](#showcombinatorsbetweenrules) option, except that each combinator selector is independent.
 You may find that users take to this configuration more easily, as it can allow them to express queries more like they would in natural language.

+### `enableDragAndDrop`

+`boolean` (default `false`)

+Pass `true` to display a drag handle to the left of each group header and rule.
+Clicking and dragging the handle element allows visual reordering of rules and groups.

 ### `validator`